dbunibas/tenet/README.md

 In order to execute the engine, a valid LLM provider need to be specify.
 The system supports three providers:
 1. OpenAI with a valid API key
 2. TogheterAI with a valid API key
-3. Ollama installed locally, with the [Mistral](https://ollama.com/library/mistral) model The configuration of one of these providers needs to be specified in the configuration section.
+3. Ollama installed locally or via docker, with the [Mistral](https://ollama.com/library/mistral) model The configuration of one of these providers needs to be specified in the configuration section.

 In addition, the following tools are required: